CSBiology/CSBlog/docs/posts/6_LabelEfficiencyCalculator.md

 to determine the label efficiency of real life data.
 ## Comparing simulated Isotopic Clusters with measured Isotopic Clusters

-Those m/z and intensity traces were measured in a mass spectrometer for the 15N labeled peptide _AAGVLDNFSEGEK_ we used before.
+Those m/z and intensity traces were measured in a mass spectrometer for the 15N labeled peptide ion _AAGVLDNFSEGEK_ we used before.
 ```Fsharp
 let mz = [|675.7949645701999;676.2983662177933;676.8017942912567|]
 let intensity = [|0.0846659638221692;0.5856855554667739;0.3296484807110569|]